cms-opendata-workshop/workshop2021-lesson-analysisflow/_episodes/04-demo-skimming.md

 ## Physics for POETs

 You have been exploring ways (implemented in code) of accessing the information we need from physics objects.
-In particular, you have worked already with the `POET` repository.
-For this demonstration we will use our fresh container (used in the last episode) and checkout this repository.
-You can recycle the `POET` you already have in your container if you want to explore with us:
+In particular, you have worked already with the [`POET` repository](https://github.com/cms-legacydata-analyses/PhysObjectExtractorTool).
+For this demonstration we will use our fresh container (used in the last episode) and check out this repository.
+You can recycle the `POET` you already have in your container if you want to explore along with us:

 ```bash
 git clone git://github.com/cms-legacydata-analyses/PhysObjectExtractorTool.git